 Of course, the irony is running makes us healthy and aerobically fit, but often our skin looks much older than it should be.

 Even worse, is the increase of skin cancers.
 A 2006 study found that marathoners are at an increased risk of malignant melanoma.
 That’s us.
 Of those marathoners in the study, only half used a sunscreen.
 As we get older, our bodies start to produce less collagen and store more fat.
 This is what eventually leads to wrinkles, sagging, cellulite and other signs of ageing.
 Radio frequency is proven safe and effective for all skin tones.
 Treatments are so comfortable that they’ve often been compared to a relaxing hot stone massage.

 The American Cancer Society predicts there will be 55,000 new cases of melanoma—the most serious form of skin cancer—reported this year.
 That’s almost double the number of cases that were reported in the United States just 15 years ago and part of that growth is attributable to the increase in people who exercise and do not use sunscreen.
 In addition, those of us who sweat a lot when running are more susceptible because sweat tends to magnify the sun’s rays on our skin.

-If you’re the typical Texas runner who spends plenty of time in the summer sun, you are at risk.
+If you’re the typical Texas runner who spends plenty of time in the summer sun, you are at risk and might need to receive skin cancer treatments.
 To reduce that risk of skin cancer, use a sunscreen before running of at least SPF-15, possibly higher.
 Waterproof products are best.
 There are also UV-blocking running clothes.
 Also wear a hat and sunglasses (you can burn your eyes too) when running in the day time.

 You should also consider a periodic dermatological exam to check for growths or moles or changes in skin color or tone.
 For some reason, women suffer more lower-body skin problems, while most men have upper-body skin issues.